gyshan/gyshan.github.io/_posts/2018-03-27-indel-left-alignment.md

   - Bioinformatics
 ---

 [InDel](https://en.wikipedia.org/wiki/Indel) is a common concept in molecular biology, while the representation for InDels are non-unique.
 There are at least two representations: left-alignment and right-alignment.
-Actually it does not really matter, but it good to have a convention.
-I would like to suggest using left-alignment with these reasons:
+Actually, it does not really matter, but it good to have a convention.
+I would like to suggest using left-alignment for these reasons:

 {% highlight text %}
 ref            : CGTATGATCTA [GCGCGC] TAGCTAGCTAGC